-The City of Kennesaw decided not to have an Easter egg hunt this year.
-We contacted the city to ask why, and got the following response from David Pies, City of Kennesaw Parks and Recreation Department Recreation Division Manager:
+The City of Kennesaw no longer hosts an annual Easter egg hunt.
+The last one took place in 2013.
+In 2014, we contacted the city to ask why it was ending, and got the following response from David Pies, City of Kennesaw Parks and Recreation Department Recreation Division Manager:

 For more information, please call the City of Kennesaw Parks and Recreation Department at (770) 422-9714.